-deposited in the Offender’s Trust Fund Account and a receipt for the same will be given to the
+the Offender’s Trust Fund Account and a receipt for the same will be given to the offender.
+All checks

-will be issued a debit card for the balance of their account.
-Note: Some funds may be frozen on your
+a debit card for the balance of their account.
+Note: Some funds may be frozen on your account for outstanding

 Indigent Offenders (No Funds)

-personal hygiene items, writing materials, and postage of both private and legal mail.
-These items
+hygiene items, writing materials, and postage of both private and legal mail.
+These items can be ordered

-can be ordered after being incarcerated 72 hours and then every two weeks.
-The order is limited to
+after being incarcerated 72 hours and then every week.
+The order is limited to $5.30.

-will be deducted from the deposited funds and any remaining funds will be applied to the
+be deducted from the deposited funds and any remaining funds will be applied to the offender’s account.

 Commissary is a privilege, not a right.
 It is intended solely for the comfort and